Carol Sigelman, Psychological and Brain Sciences Department Chair

 This article originally appeared in the CCAS Spotlight newsmagazine.

-We are sad to announce that Pamela Woodruff, who taught in the Psychology Department for many years, died recently after a brief hospitalization.
+We are sad to announce that Pamela Woodruff, who taught in the Psychological and Brain Sciences Department for many years, died recently after a brief hospitalization.
 Pamela taught hundreds of students over the years in her very popular course on Death and Dying.
 She retired from teaching in May 2016, and was featured in an article in The Hatchet.
 We appreciate all her years of service to the department and express our deepest condolences to her family.

 There is a memorial service set for December 16 at 2 p.m. at 17715 Meeting House Road in Sandy Springs, MD.